lucianosky/HabitTracker/README.md

 - Dependency injection (for later usage with unit testing)
 - Basic animation
 - View code
-- Core data
 - RxSwift
+- Serialization with Codable protocol
+- Core data local persistance
 - [HabitTrackerVapor](https://github.com/lucianosky/HabitTrackerVapor), a [Vapor](https://vapor.codes/) backend project to create an API
-- Alamofire access to HabitTrackerVapor
+- Alamofire access to Vapor Cloud backend
 - Unit Testing and BDD with Quick and Nimble
+- Firebase integration.
+WIP: Crashlytics.
+TODO: logging, warnings, remote config

 ## Design
 - The UI and UX were also created by the app author